 What is shiva?

 The first day of shiva begins after the funeral service.
 The location may be announced at the funeral or in the loved one's obituary.
-Families receive gifts throughout the whole shiva period.
-If you’re planning to send a gift rather than take one in person, make sure it will arrive during shiva.
+Families receive condolences throughout the whole shiva period.
+If you’re planning to send something rather than visit in person, make sure the item will arrive during shiva.

 Sitting shiva, so called because mourners often sit on low benches or boxes, creates a time free from distraction.
 The low seating symbolizes sadness; the structured nature of the custom helps the family process their loss.